-HR advisors provide advice to people affected by cancer on employment issues and rights before, during and after treatment.
+HR professionals provide advice to people affected by cancer on employment issues and rights before, during and after treatment.

-For people affected by cancer who are employed, HR advisors can provide information and advice on the following:
+For people affected by cancer who are employed, HR professionals can provide information and advice on the following:

 - Disclosure of a cancer diagnosis and confidentiality obligations